Home

 It works for videos but not for audio-only files

-That's not a bug, that's the expected behavior due to how the plugin and VLC work.
+That's not a bug in the plugin, that's the expected behavior due to how VLC works.
+It's a limitation of VLC.

-To know when a user clicks their mouse, the plugin implements the video filter interface of VLC, which allows it to react on mouse clicks done on the video surface/image.
+To know when a user clicks their mouse, the plugin implements the video filter plugin interface of VLC, which allows it to react on mouse clicks done on the video surface/image.
+That's the only way for a plugin to detect mouse clicks, VLC doesn't provide any other way to do that.
 When playing audio-only files, VLC doesn't create any video surface and thus doesn't load any of video filter plugins, so the plugin simply doesn't get loaded and can't react to mouse clicks.

 License